-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Air emission from vehicles Negligible to Minor Regular vehicle maintenance in dedicated maintenance areas.
-Third parties employed to provide services during the operation of the project which involves regular transport to site (e.g. waste or septic tanks collectors) will be required to use vehicles regularly maintained and in good condition and will be inspected before entering the site.
-O&M As soon as the operation start and throughout operation period.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Schedule Implementation Schedule/Cost Residual Impact Air Regular vehicle maintenance in dedicated maintenance areas.
+O&M OESMP - operation As soon as the operation start and throughout operation emission from vehicles Minor Third parties employed to provide services during the operation of the project which involves regular transport to site (e.g. waste or septic tanks collectors) will be required to use vehicles regularly maintained and in good condition and will be inspected before entering the site.
+O&M OESMP - operation period.
+Cost should be integrated into the operational budget.
 Negligible